Too high pressure up to 22 hours a day is quite common - pressure management can lower the pressure and reduce water loss

 22 hours with too high pressure?

-A high pressure has a huge impact on the distribution network.
-This applies to the overall service life of the components and to the number of fractures and pipe bursts.
-Learn more about the advantages of using control valves.
+This approach results in unnecessarily high pressure for the remaining 22 hours a day, which significantly impacts the distribution network.
+High pressure affects the overall service life of components and increases the frequency of pipe bursts and leaks.
+Learn more about the advantages of using control valves for pressure management.

 A lower pressure reduces pipe bursts and leakage – and thus also non-revenue water

-There is a direct correlation between pressure and the number of pipe bursts.
-An international study has shown that a 37% reduction of the average pressure leads to a 51% reduction of the number of pipe bursts (source).
+Reducing pressure directly correlates with fewer pipe bursts and lower leakage.
+An international study showed that a 37% reduction in average pressure led to a 51% decrease in the number of pipe bursts (source).

-In addition, high pressure also leads to increased water loss through leakages.
-This is because leakage from holes in the pipeline highly depends on pressure.
-If, for example, there is a 5 mm hole at a pressure of 5 bar, it will result in a water loss of 11,520 m3 per year.
-If, on the other hand, the pressure is lowered to 4 bar, the annual water loss will be reduced by 11%, corresponding to 1,267 m3.
-The reduced water loss achieved by reducing the pressure from 5 to 4 bar also represents energy.
-Converted to kWh, this corresponds to approx. 461 kWh/year per 5 mm hole in the pipeline.
+High pressure increases water loss through leakages, as leakage from holes in the pipeline highly depends on pressure.
+For instance, a 5 mm hole will result in a water loss of approximately 11,520 m3 per year if the pressure is 5 bar.
+Reducing the pressure to 4 bar will reduce water loss by about 11%, saving 1,267 m3 annually.
+This reduction also translates to energy savings – equivalent to approximately 461 kWh/year per 5 mm hole in the pipeline.
 See calculations in the text box at the bottom of the page.

 See control valves application examples.

-It makes sense to reduce the pressure in the distribution network, and this can easily be done without compromising on quality.
-By lowering inlet pressure during periods with low consumption, an acceptable minimum pressure is maintained at the consumers, while interruptions and inconvenience from pipe bursts and fractures are reduced.
-Also, the consumers will, in general, experience a more uniform pressure throughout the day.
+Pressure reduction in the distribution network is a practical strategy that improves system performance without sacrificing quality.
+Lowering inlet pressure during periods with low consumption maintains an acceptable minimum pressure for the consumers while minimising pipe bursts and fractures.
+Thus, there will be less interruptions in the water supply and consumers will, in general, experience a more consistent pressure throughout the day.

-Installing a control valve at the inlet to a district or zone can help achieve a very efficient control of the pressure based on time or flow.
+Installing control valves at district or zone inlets allows for a very efficient pressure regulation based on time or flow.
 See our wide range of control valves.

 Water flow in the water network with optimal pressure management - illustration